 If you have a Microsoft 365 subscription with Advanced Threat Protection you can enable ATP Anti-phishing to help protect your users.
 Learn more

 You can forward the phishing email to the Anti-Phishing Working Group at email@example.com.

 - Outlook.com.
 If you receive a suspicious email message that asks for personal information, select the check box next to the message in your Outlook inbox.
 Select the arrow next to Junk, and then select Phishing.

 - Microsoft Office Outlook.
 While in the suspicious message, select Report message from the ribbon, and then select Phishing.

 If you’re on a suspicious website:

 - Microsoft Edge.
-While you’re on a suspicious site, select the More (…) icon > Send feedback > Report Unsafe site.
-Follow the instructions on the web page that displays to report the website.
+While you’re on a suspicious site, select the More (…) icon > Help and feedback > Report Unsafe site.
+Follow the instructions on the webpage that displays to report the website.